hussain-alsayedali/Blood-System/README.md

 **Blood Wave** is a robust blood donation management system designed to bridge the gap between blood donors and recipients, ensuring a streamlined process for blood collection, storage, and distribution.
 This platform addresses the need for efficient blood donation logistics and inventory management, while also providing an easy-to-use interface for users to manage their donations and requests.

+# How to start :

+there is an example of env in the server/config , add the needed information and rename the file to .env .
+Email is the sender email
+EMAIL_PASSWORD is the password for the given email(gmail is the provider for the current project).
+DATABASE_URL is the link to the database and finally the PORT.

 ## How It's Made:

 **Tech used:** HTML, CSS, JavaScript, React, Vite, Node.js, Express.js, PostgreSQL, Prisma ORM, BCrypt, Passport.js